 |Princeton, NJ||v. +1.609.750.2644||f. +1.609.897.7284|

-Seth Lapidow concentrates his practice in general commercial litigation, having represented both public and private organizations as in-house and outside counsel.
-He has handled many cases involving contract disputes, antitrust claims, partnership disputes, mergers and acquisitions, media law, advertising claims, donor intent, and securities fraud.
+Seth Lapidow is a commercial litigator who represents both public companies and private organizations.
+He handles cases involving contract disputes, antitrust claims, securities fraud, partnership disputes, mergers and acquisitions, First Amendment and the media, advertising claims, and donor intent.

-- Acted as New Jersey counsel representing the Robertson Family in its successful action against Princeton University over the use of the $900 million Robertson Foundation endowment.
-See N.J.L.J., Vol. CXCLV, No. 11, 12/15/08
+- Obtained a $90 million settlement for the Robertson Family in its action against Princeton University over the use of the $900 million Robertson Foundation endowment.

-- Mr. Lapidow has also successfully litigated numerous complex matters for a publically held, national home builder.
+- Recovered the substantial deposit kept by a landowner and numerous other complex matters for a publically held, national home builder.